GT-ARC/opaca-bpmn/README.md

 # BPMN INTERPRETER (VSDT2)
-This is a tool for the OPACA Framework, meant for editing and interpreting business processes following the BPMN 2.0 standard.
+This is a tool meant for editing and interpreting business processes following the BPMN 2.0 standard.
+It was mainly developed for [OPACA](https://github.com/gt-arc/opaca-core/), an Agent Framework, which empowers users to combine multi-agent systems with microservices and container-technologies.

 ## Modeler
 The editor is a node-style web application that builds a user interface around the [bpmn-js](https://github.com/bpmn-io/bpmn-js) BPMN 2.0 modeler.